qarmin/czkawka/instructions/Installation.md

 The Snap store entry can be found [**here**](https://snapcraft.io/czkawka).

-Fresh builds are available in edge branch, but they may be a little unstable, although that happens very rarely because I don't push untested code.
+Fresh builds are available in edge branch, but they may be a little unstable.

 ### Flatpak
 ```